Volodymyr-M/volodymyr-m.github.io/terms_of_service.md

 title: Terms of Service
 ---

 Welcome to Ingantt!
-By using our web app, you agree to the following terms and conditions:
+By using our app, you agree to the following terms and conditions:

 ### 1. Acceptance of Terms